Gatechain Token Price Hits $0.58 (GT)

-Gatechain Token (CURRENCY:GT) traded flat against the dollar during the 24 hour period ending at 11:00 AM E.T. on March 6th.
+Gatechain Token (CURRENCY:GT) traded flat against the U.S. dollar during the 24 hour period ending at 20:00 PM Eastern on March 12th.
+One Gatechain Token coin can now be purchased for $0.58 or 0.00005303 BTC on major cryptocurrency exchanges.
+In the last seven days, Gatechain Token has traded flat against the U.S. dollar.
 Gatechain Token has a total market capitalization of $45.63 million and approximately $20.82 million worth of Gatechain Token was traded on exchanges in the last 24 hours.
-In the last week, Gatechain Token has traded flat against the dollar.
-One Gatechain Token coin can currently be purchased for approximately $0.58 or 0.00005303 BTC on major exchanges.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.